discordjs/guide/guide/interactions/registering-slash-commands.md

 In this section, we'll be using a script that is usable in conjunction with the slash command handler from the [command handling](/command-handling/) section.

-First off, install the [discord.js REST module](https://github.com/discordjs/discord.js-modules/blob/main/packages/rest/) by running `npm install @discordjs/rest` in your terminal.
+First off, install the [`@discord.js/rest`](https://github.com/discordjs/discord.js-modules/blob/main/packages/rest/) and [`discord-api-types`](https://github.com/discordjs/discord-api-types/) by running `npm install @discordjs/rest discord-api-types ` in your terminal.

-Then, install the [Discord API Types](https://github.com/discordjs/discord-api-types) package by running `npm install discord-api-types` in your terminal.

 <!-- eslint-skip -->